afonsohbm/TimeticksR/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to use both functions in the
+package:

 *No support for timezone yet.*